apache/flink/docs/dev/stream/state/index.md

 under the License.
 -->

-In this section you will learn about the stateful abstractions that Flink offers and how to use them in practice.
+In this section you will learn about the APIs that Flink provides for writing stateful programs.
 Please take a look at [Stateful Stream Processing]({{site.baseurl}}{% link concepts/stateful-stream-processing.md %}) to learn about the concepts behind stateful stream processing.